Pisgah View State Park

 Pisgah View State Park is a developing 205 acre North Carolina state park in Buncombe and Haywood Counties, North Carolina, in the United States.
 The center piece of the park is the approximately 1600 acre Pisgah View Ranch, which has rental cabins, equestrian trails, a swimming pool, tennis courts and other amenities.
 The ranch has been privately owned by the Cogburn Family since the late 1700s, and the state acquired an option to purchase the property over a five-year period.
 The Southern Appalachian Highlands Conservancy has raised $1 million to aid with the purchase.
 The Cogburns will donate a portion of the land's value to the state.

 History

 The North Carolina General Assembly authorized Pisgah View State Park on July 19, 2019.
 The first 205 acre tract of the park was acquired in 2020.

-Nearby state parks

-The following state parks and state forests are within 30 mi of Pisgah View State Park: